Ray Mabus: 1987 election

 Mabus began planning a gubernatorial bid in 1985 and formally declared his candidacy four days after Operation Pretense was revealed to the public in 1987.
 Incumbent William Allain did not seek reelection.
 In the Democratic primary he faced seven other candidates, including former governor Bill Waller, Attorney General Ed Pittman, Maurice Dantin, John Arthur Eaves, and Mike Sturvidant.
 Mabus had an advantage in being from northeast Mississippi, which usually heavily participated in Democratic primaries.
 He also enjoyed the good faith of many journalists for cracking down on corruption.
 Some warned that county supervisors would organize against him as retaliation for his work as auditor, but these fears proved unfounded.
 Mabus led in the August 4 primary with 37 percent of the vote, while Sturvidant—who spent heavily on his campaign—placed second with 16 percent.
 A runoff was held on August 25 in which Mabus took 65 percent of the vote, the largest-ever margin of victory in a runoff in the state's history.

 In the 1987 general election Mabus faced Republican Jack Reed.
 A businessman from Tupelo, Reed had worked with Winter on education reform and ran as a moderate, leaving voters with the impression that the two candidates had little to distinguish one from the other.
 Mabus ran with the slogan "Mississippi will never be last again," and while his campaign did not articulate many specific stances, it emphasized a theme of change.
 He pledged to raise the state's teacher salaries to the Southeastern average, which Reed criticized as necessitating either a tax hike or funding cuts to other government responsibilities.
 Mabus spent a total of $2.9 million on his campaign, the most ever spent on a Mississippi gubernatorial candidacy.
 He won with 53.4 percent of the vote, relying on a coalition of support from blacks, urbanites, and traditional Democrats from the northeastern portion of the state.
 About two-thirds of the white electorate voted against him, but he secured almost 90 percent of the black vote.
 Mabus was inaugurated as the 60th Governor of Mississippi on January 12, 1988.
 Aged 39, he was the youngest governor in the country.

 Executive action and appointments

 Mabus staffed his gubernatorial administration with a significant number of political moderates from outside the state.
 He appointed the first black members to the State Tax Commission and the first woman head of the Department of Public Safety.
+Mabus had potential judicial appointments vetted by a commission before making a selection among their nominees.